 A robust safety profile has been documented in clinical trials for many probiotic strains.
 However, for certain at-risk populations, such as premature infants, immunocompromised individuals, those with a serious illness, and those with ‘short gut’, certain concerns arise.
 A manuscript describing precautions has been published.

 Mechanisms that drive probiotic benefits are an active area of research and in some cases may be known.
 However, confirming mechanisms is challenging and often they remain unconfirmed in humans even though a health benefit has been demonstrated.
 Further, experts suspect that multiple mechanisms may act in concert to elicit a health benefit.
 A common misconception is that probiotics need to alter the gut microbiota in order to be effective.
-In fact, probiotics are not known to take up permanent residence in the gut despite documented health benefits.
+In fact, in general probiotics have not been shown to take up permanent residence in the gut despite documented health benefits.